honey-team/ufpy/examples/github/download.md

 ## Introduction

-In `ufpy` there are 3 functions and 1 class for downloading things from public GitHub repositories.
+In `ufpy` there are 3 functions and 1 class for downloading resources from public GitHub repositories.
 You can download an entire repository, a folder or multiple folders, and a file or multiple files without a GitHub token.
 You can use the `UGithubDownloader` class for all these actions or the other 3 functions.
 The class is more optimized for multiple requests.
 If you need to download multiple times, use it.
 It uses